Search

 Professional Bio

-I currently teach English 100: English Language Analysis--Language and Dialect Diversity in the USAEnglish 202A: Writing in the Social Sciences; English 202C: Technical Writing; and English 15: Rhetoric and Composition.
+I am currently an Assistant Teaching Professor at Penn State, where I teach English 100: English Language Analysis--Linguistic Variation in the USAEnglish 202A: Writing in the Social Sciences; English 202C: Technical Writing; and English 15: Rhetoric and Composition.
 I have been teaching college level courses since 2005, and before I came to Penn State, I taught at a variety of other colleges and universities located in Pennsylvania, Illinois, Ohio, and Texas.
 These include Bloomsburg University of Pennsylvania, The Ohio State University, Northern Illinois University, College of DuPage, and Rice University, among others.
-Before that, I also spent nearly 5 years working as a technical editor and writer in the educational research industry.
+Before that, I also spent nearly 5 years working as a technical editor and writer in the educational technology research field.
 In 2010, I won an Undergraduate Teaching Award in Linguistics at OSU, based on my teaching of Linguistics and writing intensive courses.

 I originally hail from the Chicagoland area, where I was raised and lived until I was 27 years old.
 Following that, I lived in Columbus, OH for almost 8 years while working on my PhD, before moving back to Chicagoland for another 6.
 My living in both of these areas, and now in central PA since 2018, has had a significant impact on my research in Linguistics.